memonsahil/dutified-mobile/README.md

 ![Dutified Demo](assets/images/dutified-demo.gif)

-## Tech
+## Tech Stack

 Currently a WIP, the front-end is built upon React Native and Zustand (light-weight state management), job payment transactions are processed using Stripe.

 The backend is essentially a collection of Firebase tools + a Google Cloud Platform database that stores user and project data.

+-   TypeScript
+-   React Native
+-   Firebase
+-   GCP
+-   Stripe
-Tech stack: TypeScript/JavaScript, React Native, Firebase, GCP, Stripe, OpenAI API
+-   OpenAI API

 ### Firebase Note